matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 To request a secret, a client sends a `m.secret.request` event with `action` set to `request` to other devices, and `name` set to the name of the secret that it wishes to retrieve.
-A device that wishes to share the secret will reply with a `m.secret.share` event, encrypted using olm.
+A device that wishes to share the secret will reply with a `m.secret.send` event, encrypted using olm.
 When the original client obtains the secret, it sends a `m.secret.request` event with `action` set to `cancel_request` to all devices other than the one that it received the secret from.